 You do not need to register or have a subscription for DocuSign.
 DocuSign will be embedded in eOffer and eMod, so as long as you can log-in, you can use the application.

 How Can GSA Schedule Contractors Stay On Top of These Changes?

 Despite the overwhelming amount of changes, it’s important you continue to stay organized.
 You should take note of all the important transition dates and put them in your calendar, so you can ensure you are complying with your GSA Schedule contract terms and conditions.

-If you have questions about the recent updates, GSA has put together a list of FAQs regarding the transition to DocuSign.
-We also suggest you sign-up for GSA’s monthly MAS Office Hours.
+To learn more about the ins and outs of GSA, We suggest you sign-up for GSA’s monthly MAS Office Hours.
 In these webinars, you can learn about relevant topics and ask MAS experts anything.